bigchaindb/ethereum-integration/poc3/README.md

 We requested the [oraclize.it](https://www.oraclize.it) team and secured the credentials to beta test their upcoming product [Stargate](https://docs.oraclize.it/#development-tools-ethpm).

+After setting up the stargate, you only need to specify the Stargate connection details in the contract constructor.
-Using `Stargate` we were successful in running the POC end-to-end on our private ethereum network setup.
+Using `Stargate`, we were successful in running the POC end-to-end on our private ethereum network setup.

+For getting access to the Stargate platform, please connect with the Oraclize team.